-Hibernation is something that many animals do to help themselves survive.
+Hibernation is something that many animals, including turtles, do to help themselves survive.
 It will keep an animal alive in cold weather and help them to stay safe when resources are scarce.
 During hibernation, the animal is not active which helps them to save energy.
 Their heart rate and temperature both drop-down and they have slower breathing, as well.

 There are two different kinds of hibernation.
 Obligatory hibernation is when an animal gets fat in the summer months and then find a safe place to hibernate during the winter months.
 Squirrels and bears do this kind of hibernation.